By Marcin Wojtyczka

 - under storm jib solely

-- Running under storm jib only or bare pole
+- Running under small storm jib only or bare pole

-- Maybe with Jordan Drogue to reduce speed and keep the stern held down
+- Maybe with a drogue or towing warps to reduce speed and keep the stern held down

 - Retreat of the crew into the ship, close off the vessel